Green's function method for the single-particle resonances in a deformed Dirac equation: Introduction

-Green's function (GF) method~\cite{PRB1992Tamura_45_3271,PRA2004Foulis_70_022706,Book2006Eleftherios-GF} is also an efficient tool for studying the single-particle resonant states with the following advantages: treating the discrete bound states and the continuum on the same footing; providing both the energies and widths for the resonant states directly; and having the correct asymptotic behaviors for the wave functions.
-Nonrelativistically and relativistically, there are already many applications of the GF method in the nuclear physics to study the contribution of continuum to the ground states and excited states.
-Nonrelativistically, in the spherical case, in 1987, Belyaev \emph{et~al.} constructed the Green's function in the Hartree-Fock-Bogoliubov (HFB) theory in the coordinate representation~\cite{SJNP1987Belyaev_45_783}.
-Afterwards, Matsuo applied this Green's function to the quasiparticle random-phase approximation (QRPA)~\cite{NPA2001Matsuo_696_371}, which was further used to describe the collective excitations coupled to the continuum~\cite{PTPS2002Matsuo_146_110, PRC2005Matsuo_71_064326,NPA2007Matsuo_788_307,PTP2009Serizawa_121_97,PRC2009Mizuyama_79_024313,PRC2010Matsuo_82_024318,PRC2011Shimoyama_84_044317}, microscopic structures of monopole pair vibrational modes and associated two-neutron transfer amplitudes in neutron-rich Sn isotopes~\cite{PRC2013Shimoyama_88_054308}, and neutron capture reactions in the neutron-rich nuclei~\cite{PRC2015Matsuo_91_034604}.
-Recently, Zhang \emph{et~al.} developed the fully self-consistent continuum Skyrme-HFB theory with GF method~\cite{PRC2011ZhangY_83_054301,PRC2012YZhang_86_054318}, which was further extended for odd-A nuclei~\cite{arXivSun2013}.
-In the deformed case, in 2009, Oba \emph{et~al.} extended the continuum HFB theory to include deformation on the basis of a coupled-channel representation and explored the properties of the continuum and pairing correlation in deformed nuclei near the neutron drip line~\cite{PRC2009Oba_80_024301}.
+The Green's function (GF) method~\cite{PRB1992Tamura_45_3271,PRA2004Foulis_70_022706,Book2006Eleftherios-GF} is also an efficient tool for studying the single-particle resonant states.
+It has the following advantages: it treats the discrete bound states and the continuum on the same footing, it provides both the energies and the widths for the resonant states directly, and it produces the correct asymptotic behavior for the wave functions.
+Nonrelativistically and relativistically, there are already many applications of the GF method in nuclear physics to study the contribution of the continuum to the ground states and excited states.
+Nonrelativistically, in 1987, Belyaev \emph{et~al.} constructed, in the spherical case, the Green's function in Hartree-Fock-Bogoliubov (HFB) theory in the coordinate representation~\cite{SJNP1987Belyaev_45_783}.
+Afterwards, Matsuo applied this Green's function to the quasiparticle random-phase approximation (QRPA)~\cite{NPA2001Matsuo_696_371}, which was further used to describe the collective excitations coupled to the continuum~\cite{PTPS2002Matsuo_146_110, PRC2005Matsuo_71_064326,NPA2007Matsuo_788_307,PTP2009Serizawa_121_97,PRC2009Mizuyama_79_024313,PRC2010Matsuo_82_024318,PRC2011Shimoyama_84_044317}, microscopic structures of monopole pair vibrational modes and associated two-neutron transfer amplitudes in neutron-rich Sn isotopes~\cite{PRC2013Shimoyama_88_054308}, and neutron capture reactions in neutron-rich nuclei~\cite{PRC2015Matsuo_91_034604}.
+Recently, Zhang \emph{et~al.} developed the fully self-consistent continuum Skyrme-HFB theory using the GF method~\cite{PRC2011ZhangY_83_054301,PRC2012YZhang_86_054318,PRC2019XYQu_99_014314}, which was further extended for odd-A nuclei~\cite{PRC2019Sun}.
+In the deformed case, in 2009, Oba and Matsuo extended the continuum HFB theory to include deformation on the basis of a coupled-channel representation and explored the properties of the continuum and pairing correlation in deformed nuclei near the neutron drip line~\cite{PRC2009Oba_80_024301}.
 Relativistically, in the spherical case, in Refs.~\cite{PRC2009Daoutidis_80_024309,PRC2010DYang_82_054305}, the fully self-consistent relativistic continuum random-phase-approximation (RCRPA) was developed with the Green's function of the Dirac equation and used to study the contribution of the continuum to nuclear collective excitations.
-Recently, we have developed the continuum covariant density functional theory (CDFT) based on the GF method and calculated the accurate energies and widths of the single-neutron resonant states for the first time~\cite{PRC2014TTSun_90_054321}.
-This method has been further extended to describe single-particle resonances for protons~\cite{JPG2016TTSun_43_045107} and $\Lambda$ hyperons~\cite{PRC2017Ren_95_054318}.
-In 2016, further containing pairing correlation, we developed Green's function relativistic continuum Hartree-Bogoliubov (GF-RCHB) theory, by which the continuum was treated exactly and the giant halo phenomena in neutron-rich Zr isotopes were studied~\cite{Sci2016Sun_46_12006}.
+During the past decades, covariant density functional theory (CDFT) was very successful in describing nuclear structures~\cite{ANP1986Serot_16_1, PPNP1996PRing_37_193, JPG2015JMeng_42_093101,PRC2017Zhang_96_054308,PRC2018Zhang_97_054302,PRC2016TTSun,JPG2017Lu_44_125104,PRC2017TTSun_96_044312,CPC2018Sun, PRC2018Liu,PRCSun_99_034310, Niu2009PRC}.
+Those successes urged the authors to develop continuum CDFT based on the GF method and to calculate with this method for the first time the energies and widths of single-particle resonant states~\cite{PRC2014TTSun_90_054321,JPG2016TTSun_43_045107,PRC2017Ren_95_054318}.
+In 2016 we included pairing correlations and developed Green's function relativistic continuum Hartree-Bogoliubov (GF-RCHB) theory, where the continuum was treated exactly~\cite{Sci2016Sun_46_12006}.
+It was applied for the study of giant halo phenomena in neutron-rich Zr isotopes.